williamgrosset/free/README.md

 </p>

 ## Overview
 A place where I create and write about things.
-The interface was built with [React](https://reactjs.org).
+Interface built with [React](https://reactjs.org).

 ## TODO
 + Animate content underneath `<hr>`
-+ Tablet design
-+ Mobile design
-+ Complete `README` writeup
 + Clean-up repo and add badges
 + Update RESUME and fix link
 + Re-publish Chrome extension with fix